Are direct democracy and civic rights just ‘nice to haves’?

-Women, the younger generation, as well as people with a lower level of education and income are not only underrepresented in political parties and institutions, they are also less likely to participate in votes than other groups of society.
+Women, the younger generation, as well as people with a lower level of education and income are not only underrepresented in political parties and institutions; they are also less likely to participate in votes than other groups of society.

 Hence, their political interests remain largely unheard in the democratic process.
 Political scientist Sandro Lüscher explains why.